How to cope with common side effects

 Sensitivity to sunlight

-Some medicines cause an increased sensitivity to sunlight, increasing your risk of getting sunburn or blisters.
+Some medicines can cause increased sensitivity to sunlight, which increases your risk of sunburn or blisters.

-To prevent this risk, avoid the sun if you can.
-If you cannot evade the sun, consider wearing long trousers and long sleeve shirts.
+To prevent this risk, try to avoid the sun whenever possible.
+If you cannot evade the sun, consider wearing long trousers and long-sleeved shirts.
 Your doctor may suggest applying sunscreen before going out.

 What else can you do?

-You can speak to your doctor about alternative medicines and formulations.
+You can discuss alternative medicines and formulations with your doctor.
 Your doctor may be able to suggest a syrup or effervescent instead of an oral tablet, or an entirely different medicine altogether.
-A lower dose may also be prescribed if they believe it would reduce your chances of side effects while also remaining effective at treating your condition.
+A lower dose may also be prescribed if it is believed to reduce your chances of side effects while remaining effective in treating your condition.

-If a side effect is causing you a lot of discomfort, contact your doctor as soon as possible.
+If a side effect is causing you significant discomfort, contact your doctor as soon as possible.